Related Topics

 3. Don’t publicize your trip on social media

-It’s natural to want to share your excitement about an upcoming trip, but think twice before posting it on social media.
+It’s natural to want to share your excitement about an upcoming trip, but think twice before posting details on social media.
 There are many reported cases of thieves using social media to target homes when the owner announces they’re going on a long trip.

 Facebook’s default privacy setting isn’t particularly private.
 You may think only your closest friends can see your post, but unless you have strict privacy settings enabled, anyone who is friends with your friends, and even some people who aren’t acquainted with you at all, can see your post.